Push’n Pull – Hans Hoffmann and July Talk. What the hell is Painting and Beyond?

 study, 2015.
 Oil on canvas, 20 x 20 cm

-This text is written partially in response to a question at a recent talk:
+This text is written partially in response to a question posed to me at a recent talk:

 YOU MEAN LIKE THIS??
 Weirdest doll in Weimar.
 2014, 30 cm x 40 cm, oil on canvas.